-If you’re looking for a great way to spruce up a boring fireplace, consider making a live edge wood fireplace mantel.
-Live edge slabs have become increasingly popular in the world of interior design and can add a beautiful natural charm to any home.
+If you’re looking for a great way to spruce up a boring fireplace, consider making a live edge mantel.
+Live edge wood slabs have become increasingly popular in the world of interior design and can add a beautiful natural charm to any home.

-Here at The Lumber Shack, we have an impressive inventory of Live Edge slabs that would make for stunning fireplace mantels.
+Here at The Lumber Shack, we have an impressive inventory of Live Edge slabs that would make for stunning live edge mantels.
 We offer a wide variety of sizes, thicknesses and types of wood.
 Whatever your preferences may be, we can help you find the right style of wood to compliment the décor of your home.
-A Live Edge fireplace mantel will help to bring a rustic element to your home.

 If you have a preference for a very rustic style, Cedar is a great choice.
 Cedar typically contains small knots which add a homey feel to any fireplace mantle.
 Eastern Red Cedar is made up of red and white shades and can be very beautiful as a fireplace mantel.

 Due to the natural characteristics of live edge slabs, mantels can vary in width within the length of a single board.
 This variation in width is determined by the original shape of the log.
 Narrower mantels can range from about 7 inches wide, or you can select a wider mantel of about 12 inches or more.
 Most live edge style mantels are around 3.5 to 4 inches thick.

 Choosing a style for your Live Edge Mantel

 There are three common styles of mantels that are popular to make.
 The styles are determined by the appearance of the forward surface of the mantel that is facing outward and on display.
 Unleash your creativity and choose a live edge mantel style that will match the design of your home.